In the Day of Trouble

 Here we see Jesus’ extraordinary compassion and power.
 This mother, whose son had just died, was also a widow.
 She would already have experienced deep sorrow at the loss of her husband.
 She would probably have become destitute too, since there would be no one to provide for her or her family.
 There was no welfare state.

-What overwhelming joy there must have been when Jesus healed her son and gave him back to her.
+What amazing joy there must have been when Jesus healed her son and gave him back to her.

 Verse of the Day